 As a reputable international financial centre with full access to global markets, it is essential that the Island retains the confidence of its counterparties through the adoption and implementation of high regulatory standards.
 The Commission therefore attaches great importance to making sure that its policies and procedures conform to internationally accepted best practice.

 The Island is a member of the Group of International Finance Centre Supervisors, of the Basel Committee on Banking Supervision, and of IOSCO .
 The Basel Committee and IOSCO are the main bodies responsible for the setting of international standards in the banking and securities sectors respectively.
+In addition, as from October 2012, the Island has participated fully in the evaluation processes of MONEYVAL (the European Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism) and is subject to its procedures.

 A number of official international organisations have devoted much time to the assessment of offshore centres generally.
 This has been mainly to assess their practices against global standards to ensure that they do not present a weak link in the financial system generally.
 The Island welcomes this scrutiny, and indeed has benefited from the subsequent findings.